bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 - **Limited Scope**: Refresh tokens can be issued with limited scopes, reducing the potential damage if they are compromised.

+The OAuth flow typically involves the following steps:

+1. The user clicks a "Sign In" button in the application.
+2. The application redirects the user to the OAuth provider's login page.
+3. The user logs in to the OAuth provider.
+4. The OAuth provider redirects the user back to the application with an authorization code.
+5. The application exchanges the authorization code for an access token.
+6. The application uses the access token to access the secured resources.

 ### GoogleSignin

 The `@react-native-google-signin/google-signin` package provides a simple way to integrate Google Sign-In into our React Native apps.
 It handles the OAuth flow, allowing users to sign in with their Google accounts and obtain an access token that can be used to access Google services on their behalf.